All Episodes

 Chuck Hagel.

-And put him in the Secretary of Defense or some such thing.
+Now he's going to get Chuck Hagel, one of McCain's best buddies, and put him in the Secretary of Defense or some such thing.

-Now that's I mean, Hegel's a Republican.
+Now, that's, I mean, Hagel's a Republican.

-Let me give you the uh another example of of how Obama is is doing things and and and it I don't know if you chalk this up to incompetent or just risky.
+And I don't know if you talk this up to incompetent or just risky.

-And I first read about this, by the way, Ed Morris he was alerted me to this.
+And I first read about this, by the way.

-He's uh left his own blog, Captain Quarters.
+He's left his own blog, Captain Quarters.

-He went over to Michelle Malkin's site, hot air.
+He went over to Michelle Malkin's site, Hot Air.

-So I was reading Ed Morris.
+So I was reading Ed Morrissey.

-It's also at uh right on the right.com.
+It's also at rightonthererite.com.

 Everybody's got this now.

-And you know, Obama is saying that he showed excellent judgment and brilliance for opposing the Iraq war.
+And, you know, Obama is saying that he showed excellent judgment and brilliance for opposing the Iraq war.

 Obama was not in the Senate when the vote on the Iraq war took place.